 But I learned that I am not good at taking orders, not from lame-brained bosses or shop stewards.
 I learned that they like to abuse students as much as blacks and “guidos” just off the boat.
 We all got the crap jobs.
 And I learned how hard it is to spend eight hours a day ripping up my shoulders hauling steel reinforcing rods.

 I have, fortunately, never been in the ”corporate” world.
 My daughters have told me what that is like—sort of like Glengarry Glen Ross, but not as cheerful.
 I wouldn’t last a week before I would have to answer for the assault charges.
-Indeed, probably the variable that most convinced me t retire from the university was that it was inexorably being taken over by corporate mentality.
+Indeed, probably the variable that most convinced me to retire from the university was that it was inexorably being taken over by corporate mentality.
 [There’s plenty on this in the DCJ Archives, but cf. especially 65.
 2: On Teaching and Learning 4.21.2010]

 Work in America has changed relatively quickly.
 Initially a country of farmers, fishermen and herdsman, they are now a small fraction of the labor force.
 If women were in the work force (but not counted as such) they were farm wives who were often worked to predecease their husbands.
 But by 1920 we were more urban than rural and industrial rather than agricultural.
 But manufacturing employment has been flat for the past forty years and the major form of work is in services.
 The only education that used to be necessary is what your father taught you; now you need a graduate degree.
-Yet we retain that myth of the yeoman farmer, master of his own fate and fortune, even when agricultural is the most heavily government supported and regulated “industry” in the country.
+Yet we retain that myth of the yeoman farmer, master of his own fate and fortune, even when agriculture (actually “agri-business”) is the most heavily government supported and regulated “industry” in the country.

 This is a country that dumps on its workers.
 We had slavery until 1864 if you need a benchmark about how we felt about human labor.
-Our country was founded on slavery, child labor, working women to an early death on farms, and whenever we could, opening immigration to keep labor costs as low as possible.
+Our country was founded on slavery, indentured servitude, child labor, working women to an early death on farms, and whenever we could, opening immigration to keep labor costs as low as possible.
 Forget all the bullshit about what a wonderful economic system and government we have, because it took a horrendous war and strikes and political battles for the American worker to get to what is proving to be a rather brief period of some respect and prosperity in the country.
 All but gone are the days when unions could guarantee a wage that allowed ne breadwinner to buy a home, have health insurance, and send a kid to college.

-Call it the Middle Class or the American Dream, it has been being rolled back for the last thirty years, since Reagan’s union busting, and now laid low with the sucker punch delivered by de-regulation and Wall Street—call it what it is—robbery of the American worker.
+Call it the Middle Class or the American Dream, it has been being rolled back for the last forty years, since Reagan’s union busting, and now laid low with the sucker punch delivered by de-regulation and Wall Street—call it what it is—robbery of the American worker.
 The courts, particularly with the addition of Roberts and Alito, notorious corporatists, to the Supreme Court, so that workers rights and work conditions have been regularly eroded.
 If the outsourcing of American jobs is any indicator American corporations are bound to the return to slave wages.

 But you don’t see American workers in the streets.
 They are very (or have been made to be) dis-organized and atomized by the fragmentation and diversification of the workforce (office workers don’t understand assembly-line workers).
-That is just the was American corporations like it.
+That is just as American corporations like it.
 But worse, sufficiently large numbers of American workers are kept appropriately stupid enough to act politically against their own interests.
-Manipulated by their bigotry, their insecurity, and fear, they will think they are being patriotic when they support any military adventure against any “them” they have only the vaguest knowledge about.
+Manipulated by their bigotry, their insecurity, and fear, they will think they are being patriotic when they support any military adventure against any “them” that they have only the vaguest knowledge about.
 Many will support libertarianism because they think government and taxes are their real enemy, or at least the closest and most easily demonized, not knowing it is a fool’s bargain.

 So Labor Day has sort of a Memorial Day feeling now.
 Sort of like remembering and revering something that is dead and gone—the American Worker.
 If that is an apt characterization, there was no “enemy.”
 He was killed by friendly fire.